Frequently Asked Questions about Our Dance Studio

 Our fees at Danceworks fees are upfront with no surprises.
 When we state the cost of taking a class at Danceworks that is what you will pay.
 We never charge registration fees, ever.
 We believe that registration fees penalize families - especially returning students.
 Some say a registration fee is an administration fee.
 We think if it costs a school to register someone it should be built into the yearly fee.
 Not added on top.

 To participate in a competition at Danceworks is almost free.
 The only cost you pay is whatever the competition company charges as an entry fee and costume rental from us.
-You will pay $70.00 or less for the year.
+You could pay $70.00/routine or less for the year.
 Our philosophy about competition is that it should be available to everyone that is interested and can commit to it.
 It should not be exclusive to those that can afford it or become a burden to those who cannot afford it.

 We never charge additional class fees, choreography fees, rehearsal fees or private fees associated with doing competition at Danceworks.
 Your commitment is your Saturdays.
 We take dancers ages 8 and older with at least 1 year of dance experience to competition.
 Dancers are grouped for competition by age and ability.
 We create a rehearsal schedule that will prepare students to compete.
 And that's it.
 Because competition is free at Danceworks, we do limit the number of solo and duos that we enter.
 In the interest of keeping cost low, we prefer to enter group routines.